BlazorReports/blazor-reports/README.md

 Generate PDF reports using Blazor Components.
 Easily create a report server or generate reports from existing projects.

+## Requirements

+* .NET 8.0 or later for report server
+* .NET 6.0 or later for Blazor Components shared library
+* Chrome, Chromium, or Edge browser for report generation

 ## Basic usage for report server

 1. Install the Blazor Reports NuGet package: